gedeamerta/BetaTwitter/README.md

 <p> Welcome to Generasi Gigih Social Media Platform for Final Project </p>

 ## Problem Description
 This app was created for social media development.
 It can be used by all developers who want to improve their algorithm about Social Media platform.
-So created this app is personally for developers only.
+So it's created personally for developers only.

 ## Build With
 - Ruby